firefinancialservices/slate/source/index.md

 `0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV`
 `9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ`

-This needs to be decoded and you should ensure that the signature is valid.
+This needs to be decoded using the library from JWT.io.
+You should ensure that the signature is valid.
 There are a set of Webhook API Tokens in the Profile / Webhooks section of the Business Fire Account application.
-The Key ID (`kid`) in the JWT header will be the Webhooks public token, and you should use the Webhooks private token as the secret to verify the signature on the JWT.
+The Key ID (`kid`) in the JWT header will be the `Webhooks` public token, and you should use the corresponding private token as the secret to verify the signature on the JWT.